solana-foundation/developer-content/docs/programs/debugging.md

 ## Source level debugging

-Source level debugging of on-chain programs written in Rust or C can be done using the `program run` subcommand of `solana-ledger-tool`, and lldb, distributed with Solana Rust and Clang compiler binary package platform-tools.
+Source level debugging of onchain programs written in Rust or C can be done using the `program run` subcommand of `solana-ledger-tool`, and lldb, distributed with Solana Rust and Clang compiler binary package platform-tools.